EmmaB/try_programming/chapters/data_modelling.md

-# Structuring our app
+# Structure our app

 ## About the web application

-Today we are going to build a little web application, but first we have to think about exactly what that means - what do we need to do in order to make that happen?
+Today we are going to build a web application, but first we have to think about exactly what that means - what do we need to do in order to make that happen?

 There are a few basic elements.